What is retention rate?

-This shows if you are effectively onboarding new players and will let you know what kind of first impression your game makes on people who have just downloaded it.
+This shows if you are effectively onboarding new users and will let you know what kind of first impression your app or game makes on people who have just downloaded it.

-This helps determine how much people like your game — looking at drop-off from day one to day seven is a valuable insight into game performance and will help determine how long people will play your game.
+This helps determine how much people like your app — looking at drop-off from day one to day seven is a valuable insight into app performance and will help determine how long people will play your game or use your app.

 At this point, expect your user base to have shrunk dramatically.
-Users remaining will likely be playing your game regularly and are a valuable revenue driver — this is the ideal segment to target with in-app purchases.
+Users remaining will likely be using your app regularly and are a valuable revenue driver — this is the ideal segment to target with in-app purchases.

 Why is retention rate important?

-You need users to return to your game in order to effectively monetize.
-This is a big challenge for game developers and if you can get it right you’re well on the way to success.
+You need users to return to your app in order to effectively monetize.
+This is a big challenge for developers and if you can get it right you’re well on the way to success.

-By measuring retention rate, you can analyze when users stop playing your game and take actions to improve it — like new levels, features, or updates.
+By measuring retention rate, you can analyze when users stop interacting with your app and take actions to improve it — like new levels, features, or updates.
 This helps to increase lifetime value (LTV) of your users and grow your revenue.

 Retention is also an important metric used to analyze LTV.